Star (classification)

-Star classification is a type of rating scale utilizing a star glyph or similar typographical symbol.
+Star ratings are a type of rating scale using a star glyph or similar typographical symbol.
 It is used by reviewers for ranking things such as films, TV shows, restaurants, and hotels.
 For example, a system of one to five stars is commonly used in hotel ratings, with five stars being the highest rating.

+Similar systems have been proposed for electing politicians in the form of score voting and STAR voting.

 Historical usage

 Repeated symbols used for a ranking date to Mariana Starke's 1820 guidebook, which used exclamation points to indicate works of art of special value: